guptaishant/wiki-Kubernetes/13_Probes_Lab.md

 **Problem Statement:-**

 In this lab, we will use liveness and readiness probes to ensure that k8s to handle the availability of microservices.
 Implement readiness & liveness for all of our microservice:
-- Salary, Employee, Attendance, Gateway
+- Salary, Attendance
 - Identify the difference in deployment with and without readiness probe

-By the end of this lab, you will have clear understanding of probes and how important a role they play in a fully functional app.
+By the end of this lab, you will have a clear understanding of probes and how important a role they play in a fully functional app.

 **What you will not have yet is control in terms of allocation of pods in your k8s cluster**